bzuraik/SVG_Parser/README.md

 // When you "submit" an HTML form, the default action is to redirect to another page
 // This overrides it and allows us to make an AJAX request and edit data on the page
     $('#someform').submit(function(e){
-        //Dumy output, to show that the form callback is working
         $('#blah').html("Callback from the form");
         e.preventDefault();
         $.ajax({});